wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 ### Direct - iDEAL

-In the case of a _Direct_ transaction, the consumer has to choose iDEAL on the checkout page.
+In the case of a _Direct_ transaction, the consumer has to choose iDEAL and the issuing bank on the checkout page.
 Once selected, they will be directed to the payment page of the issuing bank, thus skipping the MultiSafepay payment page.

 * All parameters shown are required field(s)